• home

 Location : Kyoto

-There are no activities planned for the day and you’re free to depart the hotel at any time after check out at 10 am.
-If you are departing later, you can arrange luggage storage at the hotel.
+There are no activities planned for the day and you’re free to depart the hotel at any time after check out.
+If you would like to extend your stay, just get in touch with your booking agent ahead of time.

 Reference : IT